YES AI — Terms of Service

 10.3 Carve-outs.
 The cap/exclusions do not apply to liability for death or personal injury caused by our negligence, fraud, wilful misconduct, or liability that cannot be excluded under the ACL.

 10.4 Mitigation & limitation period.
 You must mitigate losses and bring any claim within 12 months after the cause of action accrues.
+You will give us prompt written notice of any matter that may give rise to a claim and a reasonable opportunity to investigate and remedy before any external action is commenced.

 11. Indemnities